-"The Power of God" - Eph 1:15-23 - Ascension Sunday - June 5, 2011
+"Restoring God to the Trinity" - Eph 1:15-23 - Ascension Sunday - May 28, 2017

 On this Ascension Sunday we focus upon the ascension - the rising - of Jesus rising into heaven after visiting with His disciples following His rising from death.
-I must admit to some temptation to follow the Hollywood approach and focus on the Ascension event itself, especially after flipping channels to the movie "Back to the Future" during commercial breaks in the hockey game (what about those Canucks!)
-After all, the Ascension is often presented as the kind of event that makes for good movies, or TV shows, in particular the kind that hold the threat of terror not too far in the background, the 'Apocalypse Soon if not Now' kind of show.
-Given the nature of this astounding event we should not be surprised that Luke, with his flair for dramatic narrative, is the one gospel author who provides a detailed description of these happenings.
+I must admit to being somewhat tempted to follow the usual Hollywood-like approach and focus on the Ascension event itself as do most who preach on these texts.
+After all, the Ascension is almost always presented as the kind of event that makes for good movies, or TV shows, in particular the kind that hold the threat of terror not too far in the background, the 'Apocalypse Now (or at least Soon!)' kind of show, or perhaps "Breaking News" on CNN.